Welcome to the Health Center!

 - Assessing and Treating Minor Injuries/Illnesses

-- Coordinating Referrals and Scheduling Appointments with Outside Medical Practitioners
+- Coordinating Referrals and Scheduling Appointments with Outside Physicians

-New Law (SB 277) Effective in 2016 California law requires children to be immunized.
+California law (SB 277) requires children to be immunized.
 Children are exempt from immunization requirements only if a parent or guardian submits a written statement from a licensed physician (M.D. or D.O.) which states:

 - That the physical condition or medical circumstances of the child are such that the required immunization(s) is not indicated